tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-with-docker.md

 summary: Run TezBake in a Docker container for isolated and portable Tezos baking
 ---

-> **⚠️ Legacy / advanced path:** This page is for operators who already know they need a Dockerized TezBake deployment.
+> **⚠️ WARNING: Legacy / Advanced Path:** This page is for operators who already know they need a Dockerized TezBake deployment.
 New bakers should use the standard [Baking on Mainnet](/tezbake/tutorials/baking-on-mainnet/) flow with TezSign consensus and companion keys.

 ## Prerequisites